 The trails aren’t well-marked.
 There’s a large map at a kiosk next to the parking lot, but I didn’t see any other map or trail markers within the trail system itself.

 The only way I could tell where the horse trails were was a sign here and there, and the tracks from hikers who had been on it—the new snow didn’t totally cover their tracks.

 Even though I had the PDF map up on my phone, I got disoriented once and took a wild guess based on the river’s shape and wind direction.
 It ended up to be a good guess—I recognized some of the trees and found my way back without a problem.

 It’s not a large park, but better signage would be great.

 This next one can’t really be called a disadvantage, just an observation: The forest in Rum River Central is almost all hardwood.
 That means that after the fresh blanket of snow, the woods don’t have that totally magical feel we get when in a pine or mixed forest.

 Bare branches just don’t hold snow as well as pine boughs.
 I did see a couple little cedars, though, like this one:

 Rum River Central is located off Highway 7, about 3 miles north of County Road 20.
 You can’t miss the large sign on the east side of 7.
 Drive past the Ranger Station and follow the road to the large parking area.

 If you just want a day pass, there’s a self-pay box here.
 But there isn’t always a ranger present if you want to buy an annual pass (especially during the week in the winter—not sure about the weekends).

-Better to plan to buy your annual pass at one of the more popular parks before coming out.
+Better to plan to buy your annual pass at one of the more popular parks before coming out, or buy one online.